-Concept Modelling for Business Analysts [English spoken]
+Concept Modelling for Business Analysts [Engelstalig]

 Whether you call it a conceptual data model, a domain model, a business object model, or even a “thing model,” the concept model is seeing a worldwide resurgence of interest.
 Why?
 Because a concept model is a fundamental technique for improving communication among stakeholders in any sort of initiative.
 Sadly, that communication often gets lost – in the clouds, in the weeds, or in chasing the latest bright and shiny object.
 Having experienced this, Business Analysts everywhere are realizing Concept Modelling is a powerful addition to their BA toolkit.
 This session will even show how a concept model can be used to easily identify use cases, user stories, services, and other functional requirements.